mauricesnip/twig-elementary-bundle/README.md

 <article class="is-active"></article>
 ```

-Hence `classes|default` in `common/molecules/cards/card.html.twig`, for
+Hence `classes|default` in the advanced usage example for
-appending classes to the final output:
+appending classes to the final output.
+In this case, the following:

 ```twig
 {% include 'common/molecules/cards/card.html.twig' with {